Williamug/Williamug/README.md

 I'm William

-I'm a passionate BackEnd developer specialising in Laravel development from Uganda
+I'm a passionate BackEnd developer specialising in Laravel development.

 **About me**